Skin Cancer

 • Wear clothing that covers your arms and legs.

-• Wear a hat with a wide brim to shade your face, head, ears and neck.
+• Wear a hat with a wide brim; it should cover your head and shade your face, ears, and neck.

 • Use sunscreen that has both UVA and UVB protection, as well as a sun protection factor (SPF) of 15 or higher.